alwaysblank/mnemosyne/README.md

 It is recommended that you use Mnemosyne's convenience functions instead of accessing `Mnemosyne` directly.

 These functions fail silently but throw exceptions when they do.
-Currently these exceptions are not displayed, but are store in the PHP $GLOBALS variable: `$GLOBALS['Murmur_WP_Mnemosyne_errors']`
+Currently these exceptions are not displayed, but are stored in the PHP $GLOBALS variable: `$GLOBALS['Murmur_WP_Mnemosyne_errors']`

 ### Defaults